Maryland Medicaid Pharmacy Program changes are effective January 1. Please see the Preferred Drug List for the latest information.

 Medicaid and CHIP Scorecard

 The Medicaid and Children’s Health Insurance Program (CHIP) Scorecard includes measures voluntarily reported by states, as well as federally reported measures in three areas: state health system performance; state administrative accountability; and federal administrative accountability.
 Click here to view the Maryland profile.
 Of note, Maryland’s Medicaid and CHIP enrollment has increased over 50% since the ACA rollout in October 2013.
 For more information, please review the fact sheet.

 Medicaid Mail Reminder

-In 2018, the Maryland Medicaid program is automatically disenrolling Medicaid enrollees whose mail is returned due to an invalid address, which has been a regulatory requirement by the federal and state government for some time.
-A fact sheet describes the new process, identifies specific consumer types who will be excluded from disenrollment, and provides information on how an enrollee can report address changes.
-Please inform patients that they must communicate address changes to the state to protect their Medicaid status.
+The Maryland Medicaid program automatically disenrolls Medicaid enrollees whose mail is returned due to an invalid address (a regulatory requirement of the federal and state government).
+A fact sheet describes the process, identifies specific consumer types who are excluded from disenrollment, and provides information on how an enrollee can report address changes.
+Patients must communicate address changes to the state to protect their Medicaid status.

 Parity Rule for Medicaid and CHIP